 If you are willing to share with your poker-playing friends and listen to constructive criticism, your poker-studying sessions could become a whole lot more productive.

-The truth is we all have a blind spot for our own mistakes sometimes, and having someone point them out without prejudice can be the right thing to nudge you in the right direction.
+The truth is that we all have blind spots for our own mistakes, and having someone point them out without prejudice is often what it takes to nudge you in the right direction.

 Also, working with your poker friends to learn new poker games makes expanding your skills a lot more fun and exciting the next time you play.